nschiett/fishualize/README.md

 <img src="README_files/figure-markdown_github/shapes-2.png" width="672" />

-Instead of absolute coordinates, another option is to specify the coordinates according to a relative scale (between 0 and 1). (with absolute = FALSE) In this case parameters xlim and ylim should indicate the limits of x and y variables.
-This is particularly useful if one wants to keep the position of fish shapes identical across graphs with varying scales.
+Alternatively, you can specify the coordinates according to a relative scale (between 0 and 1; with scaled = TRUE).
+In this case, parameters xlim and ylim indicate the x and y limits of x and y.
+This is useful to keep the fish silhouette positioned identically across graphs with different scales.

 ``` r
  ggplot(diamonds)+